hash-bang/MySQL-CSV/README.md

 MySQL-CSV
 =========
-Quick and dirty script to output a MySQL table into CSV form.
+Quick and dirty Bash script to output a MySQL table into CSV.

 	mysql-csv <database> <table> [fields]